skt-t1-byungi/inno-trans/README.md

 ```

 ### Fallback
-Fallback a different locale when there is no message.
+Fallback a another locale when there is no message.

 ```json
 {
     "en": {},